Learn how to make your own sublimation ornaments in two different ways. First by using a sublimation printer and the second with Infusible Ink!

 If you are making sublimation ornaments for personal use (not selling them) then you can find all sorts of images (in jpeg, png, PDF, PSD, or EPS forms) all over the internet.
 You actually don’t have to use designs that are specifically for sublimation, but you want to make sure the images are a good resolution.

-You can design your own using your favorite computer software or simply use pictures to make photo sublimation ornaments.
+You can design your own using your favorite computer software or simply use family photos or pictures to make photo sublimation ornaments.

 Then there are sublimation designs that you can use commercially for a small fee.
 A lot of these sites will also send out daily or weekly freebies, which is where I get a lot of mine from!